 - Narrow fairways.

-If you want your course to attract prestigious national events then the design and presentation will need to be difficult.
+If you want your club to attract prestigious national events then the design and presentation will need to be difficult.

 If you keep the setup consistent then this will mean your ordinary members and visitors will face the same challenges.

-Unfortunately, the majority of golfers will end up playing slowly because they are unable to cope with these demands.
+Unfortunately, many golfers will end up playing slowly because they are unable to cope with these demands.

 Player Attitude, Ability and Behaviour

-While course setup can have a major effect on the pace of play the biggest problem is slow players.
-Almost all golfers say they hate slow play but very few will admit that they are part of the problem.
+While course setup can have a major effect on the pace of play the biggest problem is the players.
+Almost everyone says they hate playing slowly but very few will admit that they are part of the problem.

 The average amateur handicap hasn’t improved all that much down the years.
-Your typical 15 handicapper is likely to play slower than a scratch player because they take many more shots.
+Your typical 15-handicapper is likely to play slower than a guy off scratch because they take many more shots.

-Players taking part in a tournament will generally be slower than casual players since they know that every shot counts.
+Competition rounds will almost always be slower than casual golf because they know that every shot counts.